Home | About USIG | What's New | Events

 E. Discrimination

-The Constitution guarantees that all “Citizens of the People’s Republic of China have the duty as well as the right to receive education” [The Constitution of the People's Republic of China, Article 46].
-Article 4 of the Constitution also guarantees the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities [The Constitution, Article 4].
-It seems unlikely that a citizen of China could be deprived of equal educational opportunity on the basis of race or ethnic group.
+The Constitution guarantees that all “Citizens of the People’s Republic of China have the duty as well as the right to receive education” [The Constitution of the People's Republic of China, Art.
+46].
+Article 4 of the Constitution also guarantees, in formal terms, the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities [The Constitution, Art.
+4].
+[15]

 F. Control of Organization

-It is possible for a Chinese NPO to be controlled by a for-profit entity, which would lead to IRS scrutiny.
-For-profit organizations commonly form or join SOs, such as guilds and chambers of commerce.
-Members control an SO through the members’ assembly.
+It is possible for a Chinese NPO to be controlled by a for-profit entity.
+For-profit organizations commonly form or join social organizations, such as guilds and chambers of commerce.
+In formal terms, members control a social organization through the members’ assembly, though members' authority may not be substantial in practice.

-Many CNIs were established by for-profit organizations.
-Founders of a CNI or Foundation are permitted to control it throughout its existence; although this is not explicitly provided in the regulations, control may be established by the statute of a CNI or a Foundation.
-In practice, a Public Institution is wholly controlled by its founder, ordinarily a government agency.
+Many CNIs and private foundations were established by for-profit organizations.
+Founders of a CNI or a foundation are permitted to control it throughout its existence.
+Although it is not explicitly provided in the regulations, control may be established by the statute of a civil non-enterprise institution or a foundation.
+In practice, a public institution is wholly controlled by its founding organization, ordinarily a government agency.

 In theory, a Chinese NPO could be controlled by an American charitable organization, which would have to be disclosed in the affidavit accompanying its establishment.
-According to the RAF, foreign individuals and organizations may establish Foundations, and foreigners are eligible for the positions of president and officers of Foundations as long as they reside in China no less than three months a year.
-The only form of SO that foreigners can legally join is a foreign chamber of commerce, such as the American Chamber of Commerce-PRC and the British Chamber of Commerce in China.
-The discussions about the new regulations for SOs indicate that foreigners will be permitted to join and perhaps to found friendship organizations.
+According to the Regulations for the Administration of Foundations (2004), foreign individuals and organizations may establish foundations in China, and foreigners are eligible for the positions of president and officers of foundations as long as they reside in China no less than three months a year.
+Generally the only form of social organization that foreigners can legally join is a foreign chamber of commerce, such as the American Chamber of Commerce-People's Republic of China (AmCham China) and the British Chamber of Commerce in China.
+The discussions about the new regulations for social organizations indicate that foreigners may be permitted to join and perhaps to found certain kinds of social organizations.

 G. Annual Inspection and Information Disclosure

-The Measures for the Annual Inspection of Foundations (issued April 2005) require that foundations and representative offices of overseas foundations provide their annual work report for the previous year to the relevant registration and administration organ for review.
+The Measures for the Annual Inspection of Foundations issued by the Ministry of Civil Affairs in 2005 require that foundations and representative offices of overseas foundations provide their annual work report for the previous year to the relevant registration and administration organ for review.
 An annual work report shall include: financial statements, auditing reports, and information on donations, acceptance of donations, and offers of funding, as well as any change in staffing or institution.
-Measures for Annual Inspection of Private Non-enterprise Entities spell out similar requirements for CNIs.
+The Measures for Annual Inspection of Civil Non-enterprise Units spell out similar requirements for CNIs.

-The Measures for the Information Disclosure of Foundations (issued January 2006) require foundations or representative offices of overseas foundations to disclose internal information and business undertakings to the general public.
+The Measures for the Information Disclosure of Foundations issued by the Ministry of Civil Affairs in 2006 require foundations or representative offices of overseas foundations to disclose internal information and business undertakings to the general public.
 The following information shall be made generally available: (1) the annual work report of a foundation or representative office of an overseas foundation; (2) information on donation activities by the foundation; and (3) information on the welfare funding projects undertaken by the foundation.

 V. Tax Laws